Aravind-Sundararajan/MocoExtendProblem/README.md

 ## Compile MEX interface

 From the top-level directory (`MocoExtendProblem`) there is a `build.m` script.
 Running this script will regenerate the `ExtendProblem` class and the MEX interface.
 Each time any goal implementations need to be changed/updated, build.m should be run.
-NOTE: building and testing the class requires being in the top-level directory (`MocoExtendProblem`); however, after the build is successful, you are free to add the `bin\relwithdebinfo` to your matlab path so you can access `MEP` .
+NOTE: building and testing the class requires being in the top-level directory (`MocoExtendProblem`); however, after the build is successful, you are free to add the `bin\relwithdebinfo` to your matlab path so you can access `MEP` outside the top-level directory.

 The preferred method of including `MEP` to a new or existing project is to fork and add it as a submodule to your project.
 This way you can add your own custom goals with version control managed within your lab.